Canterbury Crusaders (speedway): 1980s

 The final Crusaders fixture took place at Kingsmead on 31 October 1987, when Canterbury defeated Rye House Rockets 49–29 in the second leg of the Kent/Herts Trophy.
 Greyhound racing continued at Kingsmead until 1999 but the site is now a housing estate.

 Notable riders

 The longest serving rider was Barney Kennett who rode for the Crusaders from 1971 until 1984.
-Barney is the brother of riders Gordon Kennett and Dave Kennett and is uncle to Edward Kennett.